- Majors & Degrees

 Master of Science in Nursing - Nurse Practitioner (MSN-NP)

-We are accepting applications for the fall 2016 MSN-NP program.
-The fall 2016 application deadline is March 1, 2016.
+We are accepting applications for the spring 2017 MSN-NP program.
+The spring 2017 application deadline is August 1, 2016 - Apply Now.
 We encourage students to apply and submit all supporting documents as soon as possible as space is limited.

 The online Master of Science in Nursing - Nurse Practitioner program (MSN-NP) at Saint Louis University School of Nursing prepares RN's as leaders in the role of the nurse practitioner through comprehensive coursework and practical experience in clinical settings.